ec-intaros/PAMGuide-R-Tutorial/README.md

 This work is licensed under a Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/

-PAMGuide is licensed by the original creator under a Creative Commons Attribution 4.0 Internation License. https://sourceforge.net/directory/license:ccal/
+PAMGuide is licensed by the original creator under a Creative Commons Attribution License. https://sourceforge.net/directory/license:ccal/

 ## Acknowledgements
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727890.